vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-01-Adidas Sales Analysis.md

 The biggest problem for Adidas AG is that regions/states that generate most total sales secure less profitability.

-* In the West, Addidas’s Women’s Appeal is selling well, at the highest price compared to the rest of Addidas products, but it is generating the least margin.
+* In the West, Adidas’ Women’s Appeal is selling well, at the highest price compared to the rest of Adidas products, but it is generating the least margin.

 * In the other regions, Men's Apparel generates quite poor margin, despite its high pricing

-* The following can be considered.
+* The following can be considered:

     · Conduct a survey for consumers’ feedback to understand about their behavior and satisfaction of using these particular products